IBM/ibm-block-csi-driver/docs/content/release_notes/csi_rn_limitations.md

 -   When expanding a PVC while not in use by a pod, the volume size immediately increases on the storage side.
 However, PVC size only increases after a pod uses the PVC.
 -   When expanding a filesystem PVC for a volume that was previously formatted but is now no longer being used by a pod, any copy or replication operations performed on the PVC (such as snapshots or cloning) results in a copy with the newer, larger, size on the storage.
 However, its filesystem has the original, smaller, size.

-**Note:** For volume expansion limitations pertaining specifically to HyperSwap usage, see [HyperSwap usage limitations](#hyperSwap-usage-limitations).

 ## Volume replication limitations

 When a role switch is conducted, this is not reflected within the other orchestration platform replication objects.